-To withdraw a student it is important to notify the school (either by phone, or more preferably by note or a visit to the office) prior to the last day of attendance.
-The name and address of the new school your child will be attending will be helpful, if known.
+To withdraw a student it is important to notify the school prior to the last day of attendance.
+A parent or guardian must stop by the office and sign a withdrawal form.
+Please provide the name and address of the new school your child will be attending.